 While the podiatrists at Alliance Foot & Ankle Specialists diagnose and treat foot problems brought on by diabetes based on what we see during a routine foot exam, there are other early signs of diabetes that you can look for at home that do not directly involve the feet.
 Here’s a quick look at some of those early symptoms:

-When you need treatment for diabetes, a TX podiatrist might not immediately come to mind as part of your medical team.
+When you need diabetes treatment, a Keller podiatrist might not immediately come to mind as part of your medical team.
 But, podiatrists are often the doctors who first notice diabetic symptoms in their patients and help them get the diagnosis and treatment they need.

-After your diagnosis, an experienced, compassionate podiatrist is a vital medical team member when it comes to controlling and treating your diabetic foot problems.
+After your diagnosis, an experienced, compassionate podiatrist is a vital medical team member in controlling and treating your diabetic foot problems.
 At Alliance Foot & Ankle Specialists, we are proud of the work we do with our patients who have diabetes.
 We not only treat foot wounds and ulcers, but we also educate our patients about safety and prevention.
-Diabetes can ravage foot health, but we are here to make sure you have all the tools necessary to keep your feet healthy and happy for years to come.
+Diabetes can ravage foot health, but we are here to ensure you have all the tools necessary to keep your feet healthy and happy for years.